 In January 2007, Browder attended the Davos World Economic Forum where he met Russia's then first deputy Prime Minister, Dmitri Medvedev and pled personally for help with his Russian visa.
 Medvedev graciously consented and promised Browder that he would submit his visa application to the Federal Border Service with his own recommendation to approve it.
-About three weeks later, in February 2007, Browder was contacted from the Moscow branch of the Interior Ministry by Liutenant Colonel Artem Kuznetsov who wanted to meet with Browder in person, suggesting that the sooner Browder could answer his questions, the sooner his problems would disappear.
+About three weeks later, in February 2007, Browder was contacted from the Moscow branch of the Interior Ministry, by Liutenant Colonel Artem Kuznetsov who wanted to meet with Browder in person, suggesting that the sooner Browder could answer his questions, the sooner his problems would disappear.

-By this time however, Browder was again flying high and raising significant capital[12] for his new firm, Hermitage Global.
+By this time however, Browder was again flying high and raising significant capital12 for his new firm, Hermitage Global.
 Browder thought that Kuznetsov's inquiry was not legitimate, that he was probably seeking to extract a bribe, and decided to ignore the presumptuous Russian cop.
 Perhaps this wasn't one of Browder's best decisions.

 On the 4th June 2007, while Browder travelled to Paris for a meeting with Hermitage Global's directors, Artem Kuznetsov brought 25 plainclothes police to raid Browder's offices in Moscow.
 At the same time, another police squadron raided the offices of the law firm Firestone Duncan with whom Browder had done a lot of business over the years.
 Apparently, the police were after the files for "Kameya," a Russian company owned by one of their clients through which Browder advised them on investing in Russia.
-As he tells the story, Browder was horrified - not so much about the raids themselves - but because Maxim,[13] one of Firestone Ducnan's employees got beaten up and injured by the police.
-Entering again his Jack Ryan role, Browder pledged that "We're not going to let these bastards get away with this."
-But, "More importantly," he was very concerned about Maxim's health and closes the chapter concluding that they were now all "in deep shit," and that the 4th June 2007 raids were only the beginning of their troubles.
+As he tells the story, Browder was horrified - not so much about the raids themselves - but because Maxim, 13 one of Firestone Ducnan's employees got beaten up and injured by the police.